ricardohsmello/ricardohsmello/README.md

 - Software Developer focused on server-side over 12 years of experience
 - Currently working as a **Backend developer** at [C6 Bank](https://www.c6bank.com.br) investment team
 - Programming enthusiast
+- Below is my participation in the MongoDB webinar where I discuss the Relational Migrator.
+Check it out: <a href="https://www.mongodb.com/presentations/get-to-know-the-relational-migratortarget="_blank">Webinar MongoDB</a>

 # Find me 📫
  - <a href="https://www.linkedin.com/in/ricardohsmello/" target="_blank">Linkedin</a>